codatio/codat-docs/docs/smb-help-hub/integrations/netsuite/suitecloud.md

 import Arcade from '@components/global/Arcade'

-## Why am I here?

-Your financial service provider has asked you to share the data form your NetSuite account with them.
+Your financial service provider has asked you to share the data from your NetSuite account with them.
 For this, they asked you to complete a set of steps, one of which requires you to **configure SuiteCloud** by enabling some SuiteCloud features.

 ## What is SuiteCloud?